|Home||Price List||Order Info||P955H Course||PIR & RF Data||Mini Course|

-The success has been proven with time.
-We have been selling PIC training courses for 15 years and trading for over 30 years.
+has been proven with time.
+We have been selling PIC training courses for 20 years and

 32 bit PICs are massive in all respects.
 Huge amounts of programme memory, huge amounts of temporary storage memory (RAM), huge amounts of input/outputs, and very fast processing speeds.
 And fortunately for us experimenters Microchip have included a dual in line version.